7092073837/mongspark/README.md

     3.build sbt Using InteljIDEA

-    4.If running from spark-shell then change your working directory to org.com.analytics.df or org.com.analytics.rdd locations
+    4.If running from spark-shell then change your working directory to org.com.analytics.rdd locations

     5.Run the MovieDriver Object to view results